-For the last 6 months, I’ve been working on my evening routine.
-I’ve found that when I am able to wind down at the end of the day and follow this routine, I actually have a more productive morning and that my morning routine goes so much smoother!
+I’ve found that when I am able to wind down at the end of the day and follow an evening routine, the following day is so much more productive morning and that my morning routine goes so much smoother!

 So today, I’m going to share with you the 5 things that I do after 5 pm that helps me to have a more productive morning.